una/personal-goals/README.md

 10. Use web components
 11. Be kinder

-# September 20, 2015
+# September 27, 2015

-### This Week's Focus: CSS Conf EU
+### This Week's Focus: Re-Zen, Re-Org

 ## Things I'll do This Week:

+- [ ] Build structure for CSSgrams library
+- [ ] Start to make postcss-instafilters (put it online)
+- [ ] Refactor goals and priorities -- zen it out
+- [ ] Write talk for IBM -- design/dev workflow
+- [ ] Travel to Stuttgart/Boeblingen
+- [ ] Give talk at IBM
-- [ ] Write blog post for CSS Filters/Blend Modes
+- [ ] Finish ClassyCSS blog post
 - [ ] Make blog site podcast-able
 - [ ] Travel poem for Bruge
 - [ ] Apply [typeset.js](https://blot.im/typeset/) to blog